ut-issl/s2e-documents/General/HowToCompileWithVisualStudio.md

 # How to compile with Visual Studio

 ## 1. Overview
-This document explains how to construct a build and execute environment for Visual Studio with CMake.
-We recommend using VS2019, but users can use VS2017 with small modifications.
+This document explains how to build and execute the Visual Studio environment with CMake.
+Currently, we recommend using VS2019, but users can use VS2017 with minor modifications.

 - Related files
   - ./CmakeLists.txt